 "Why are you so negative?"
 Alice asks me supporting her jaw with her hands.

 "Yeah!"
 Lee agrees happily.
 "Scorpius is a great guy!
 Rose will see it, too."

 Alice smiles at me again in that 'I know things you don't even dream of.' way.

-Havens, it's so
+Havens, it's so not fair!

 "Blue is just pointing out the fact that Scorpius is doing this whole thing the wrong way.
 He should just pick up the courage and tell Rose how he feels.
 Not scheme out a whole plan that's taking away our time.
 And for what?
 So that Rose may end up thinking he's some kind of a stalker?"